Everything You Need to Know About Minor in Consumption (MIC) Charges

 How much is a minor consumption ticket in Arizona?

 People under the age of 21 who the police have probable cause to believe have ingested alcohol will often be given a ticket.
-Consumption of alcohol by someone under the age of 21 is considered a Class Two misdemeanor, which carries a fine of up to $750 and probable prison term of up to four months.
+Consumption of alcohol by someone under the age of 21 is considered a Class Two misdemeanor, which carries a fine of up to $750 and a probable prison term of up to four months.

 Can an 18-year-old drink with their parents in Arizona?

-When it comes to providing alcohol to those who are under the age of 21, the state of Arizona makes an exemption for parents who choose to let their children to consume alcohol in their own house, such as serving their kids a glass of wine with dinner.
+When it comes to providing alcohol to those who are under the age of 21, the state of Arizona makes an exemption for parents who choose to let their children consume alcohol in their own house, such as serving their kids a glass of wine with dinner.

 Can I get in more trouble with a fake ID?